aslamdoctor/laravel-mix-boilerplate/README.md

 `npx mix` - To build all files in development mode

 `npx mix --production` - To build all files in production mode

+## What's included

+1. Bootstrap
+2. jQuery
+3. PostCSS Autoprefixer
+4. SASS files

+## Notes

+1. Make sure you create "img" and "fonts" folders in project root so they can be shared with both "src" and "dist"